grok-rs/waitup/CONTRIBUTING.md

 ## Thank You

-Your contributions make wait-for better for everyone.
+Your contributions make waitup better for everyone.
 Thank you for taking the time to contribute!

 ## Questions?